-Cardiac arrest can be fatal if it lasts longer than 8 minutes without CPR.
-Brain damage can happen after just 5 minutes.
+Sudden cardiac arrest can be fatal if it lasts longer than eight minutes without CPR.
+Brain damage can happen after just five minutes.

 If abnormal heart rhythms run in your family, you may want to talk with a genetic counselor.
 They can tell you who might be at risk or need testing for an issue that causes arrhythmia.